thomasberge/restedwf/README.md

 ### 0.5.0 Main changes

+- Limited support for generating endpoints based on OpenAPI 3.1 and YAML.
 - Created a new http error handler.
 Simple to use and effective.
 - Added test server.
 To be used as test server on dev.
 No test script implemented yet.
 - Added temporary 404 reply for non-implemented methods on paths.